ehall28/terminal-application/README.md

 ---
 ## Dependencies

-Farmy McFarm FACE is written entirely in the programming language Ruby, which will require you to have it [installed](https://www.ruby-lang.org/en/documentation/installation/) to run the application.
+Farmy McFarm FACE is written entirely in the programming language Ruby (3.1.1), which will require you to have it [installed](https://www.ruby-lang.org/en/documentation/installation/) to run the application.

 The application also uses the following gems: